espebra/filebin/README.md

 ![Viewing a bin](doc/screenshot-web-interface-bin.png)

 Filebin is a web application that facilitates convenient file sharing over the web.
-This is the development branch of the next release that in the future will power [http://filebin.net](http://filebin.net).
+This is the development branch of the next release that in the future will power [http://filebin.net](http://filebin.net), and still work in progress.

 ## Table of contents